Henrikkittang/ReSolve/readme.md

 - Make a quick and simple file interface for standardized paths
 - Fix bug where everything crashes brutally.
 Occuers when many quads are rendered in the maze scene.
 - Switch to spdlogger
-- Swap out fmt infavor of C++23 functionality
+- Swap out fmt in favor of C++23 functionality
+- Use cmake fetch content in favor of git modules